metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 #### _Key Injuries_

 Some good and bad news for the Jets - good news is that Jamison Crowder is expected back in action.
-The bad news is that Mekhi Becton will be out for the next several weeks, further imperiling a terrible offensive line.
+The bad news - Mekhi Becton will be out for the next several weeks.
+If Mike LaFleur doesn't adjust quickly, Zach Wilson will be closing out the season inside a coffin.

 #### _History_

+As division rivals, these two teams meet at least twice a year.
+Last year, the Patriots swept the Jets, though their first game was surprisingly close.
+It's possible Belichick and his coaches were taken by surprise at Joe Flacco suddenly starting at quarterback.

+One thing worth noting is that Belichick has been phenomenal at outwitting rookie quarterbacks in the past.

 #### _Weather_

-Dome game, doesn't matter.
+Warm sunny day

 ***

+Patriots -5.5

+***

+**New England covers if**
+Bill Belichick demonstrates yet again why he's one of the best at deconstructing rookie quarterbacks.

+**New York covers if**
+Zach Wilson can somehow ball out against New England's amoeba defense.
+One thing to be said about the young man is that he has moxie - despite the Panthers laying an ass whooping on him, he was still out there throwing balls deep and willing his team into fighting to the very end.
+I doubt New England will be scaring this man into seeing ghosts.